 How will treks be in the future?

 With the recent Coronavirus pandemic, people have become concise about being in a large group.
 Avoiding a large number of people in a crowd being the main agenda of COVID-19, you must be wondering how treks in Nepal will unfold in the future.
 Trekking is a super interactive activity.
 You can go trekking in Nepal alone but cannot avoid being alone in a tea house or a tent.
 You will at some points meet people and will have to share the space as well.
 On the same note, taking the COVID-19 test for every time you travel is not a proper solution as well.
-Because taking COVID-19 is a cumbersome process, time consuming and expensive too.
+Because taking COVID-19 is a cumbersome process, time-consuming and expensive too.
 Therefore, in this situation what we can focus on is sanitizing ourselves.

-There are few main concerns which you should remember while trekking in Nepal post Coronavirus.
+There are a few main concerns which you should remember while trekking in Nepal post Coronavirus.
 And we shall highlight all the important aspects to keep in mind post Coronavirus.

 - Bring your own gears.
 Some trekkers tend to rent trekking gears hear in Nepal.
 Renting or hiring a gear here in Kathmandu has been a good solution for trekkers who do not wish to go through the hassle of buying and bringing their trekking gear.
-Post COVID-19 also hiring a gear won’t be a huge problem because gear shop owner will clean and sanitize every stuff, however, in this situation having your own is best and reliable option.
+Post COVID-19 also hiring a gear won’t be a huge problem because gear shop owners will clean and sanitize every stuff, however, in this situation having your own is the best and reliable option.

 - If you have your sleeping bags then you can bring your own.
 The sleeping bags we offer are always clean and in good state but bringing your own will give relief then you encourage you to bring your own.

 - The trails you will be trekking are not much affected by the virus.
 Thus, the chance of virus contamination is less in the mountains.

 - You must bring your medical certificates from your doctors before coming to Nepal.